-Streep takes on Trump while accepting lifetime award Globe
+Trump, McCain weigh in on Meryl Streep's Globes speech

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

 Trump responded in a series of early morning tweets, calling Streep “one of the most over-rated actresses in Hollywood” and “a Hillary flunky who lost big.”
-He also defended himself from claims that he was mocking the Times reporter, Serge Kovaleski.
+He also defended himself against claims that he was mocking Times reporter Serge Kovaleski.

 Streep’s comments on Trump also drew a backlash among conservatives on social media, including Senator John McCain’s daughter, Meghan McCain, a Fox News host who has been critical of Trump.